-Core Inflation Rate in the United States is expected to be 2.30 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Core Inflation Rate in the United States to stand at 2.30 in 12 months time.
-In the long-term, the United States Core Inflation Rate is projected to trend around 2.20 percent in 2020, according to our econometric models.
+Core Inflation Rate in the United States is expected to be 6.20 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the United States Core Inflation Rate is projected to trend around 3.50 percent in 2023 and 2.70 percent in 2024, according to our econometric models.